There are two popular home and garage insulation types: batt insulation and blown insulation.

 Both can effectively insulate your home from the elements, but one may be a better fit.
 You’ll need to consider your needs, home construction, and budget.

-With so many options on the market, how can you possibly decide which one is right for you?
+With so many options on the market, how can you decide which is right for you?

-This article will cover the basic differences between batt vs blown insulation.
-We’ll discuss R-values, durability, cost, and which use cases are better for each.
+This article will cover the fundamental differences between batt vs blown insulation.
+We’ll discuss R-values, durability, cost, and the best use cases for each.

 Batt vs. Blown Insulation: What’s the Difference?